...

 • Now, if there’s more money in the system, demand for goods and services increases.
 The potential here is a lead to higher prices (inflation).

 • Asset prices, like stocks and real estate, can go up because of low interest rates and increased demand for investments.
+Such liquidity injections often lift the stock market index, reflecting how broad equity benchmarks respond to easier financial conditions and stronger investor sentiment.

 • Does this Benefit investors?
 Yes!
 But, keep in mind that it can also cause asset bubbles if prices increase too rapidly.